“America’s Happiest Seaside Town”

 You’ll be glad breakfast is served all day (Tuesday through Saturday), since one bite will make you want to spend an entire day eating various things off the menu—the food is that good.
 Start with the crabby Benedict, a Lowcountry spin on the classic Eggs Benedict, move onto any of the pancakes and then get a breakfast burrito.
 Servings are generous, so if you can eat all that and keep going, our hats off to you!

-The restaurant defines casual elegance with its upscale preparations of Southern classics, attentive service and refined yet cozy environs.
+The catering service defines casual elegance with its upscale preparations of Southern classics, attentive service and refined yet cozy environs.

 The shrimp-n-grits is given the unusual twist of sweet potatoes stirred into the grits.